- slide 1 of 4

 - photos of activities in which the teacher participated

 Set up an area where students can be comfortable during the recording.
-You can give them a list of questions to choose from such as, "What is your most favorite memory of Mr./Ms. XXX?" or "What would you like to thank Mr./Ms. XXX for?"
+You can give them a list of questions to choose from such as, "What is your most favorite memory of Mr./Ms. Smith?" or "What would you like to thank Mr./Ms. Smith for?"
 Have them prepare what they want to say ahead of time.
 This way, they can either read it off cue cards or memorize it.

-Alternately, you can simply tape the students giving their answer to, "Why Mr./Ms XXX is my favorite teacher," however, if students pause or get interrupted in their thoughts, someone will have a great deal of editing to do.
+Alternately, you can simply tape the students giving their answer to, "Why Mr./Ms Smith is my favorite teacher," however, if students pause or get interrupted in their thoughts, someone will have a great deal of editing to do.

 The addition of a montage of photos of the students and the retiring teacher can be added with music in the background.
 This is easily accomplished using QuickTime or Final Cut for Mac.